jijii26/ColorGame/README.md

 # ColorGame
-It's a guessing game in Javascript
+It's a color guessing game in Javascript